The GTRC’s innovative teaching technologies include:

 3D Doppler radar ball flight monitor

-The GTRC’s ball flight monitors can calculate and provide visual representation of each shot’s trajectory and total distance.
+The GTRC’s ball flight monitors (TrackMan & FlightScope) can calculate and provide visual representation of each shot’s trajectory and total distance.
 This helps staff measure ball flight characteristics (launch angle, spin, speed, etc.) and club movement (face, path, speed, vertical and horizontal angle of attack, etc.) through the impact zone.

 Multiple-camera 2D video capture system

 Staff examine a swing using multiple 2D video cameras.